 - 4 Pork chops, bone in

-- 8 oz Sliced fresh mushrooms (add more mushrooms if desired)
+- 8 ounces Sliced fresh mushrooms (add more mushrooms if desired)

 - 1 Can cream of mushroom soup

-Cover and reduce the heat to a low, slow simmer.
+- Cover and reduce the heat to a low, slow simmer.
 Cook for about 40-45 minutes.
-Serve on top of rice if desired.